 You Did Everything Right.
-So Why Do You Feel So Empty?
+So Why Does Success Feel Empty?

 From the outside, your life looks exactly how it was supposed to.